aws/karpenter-provider-aws/designs/node-ownership.md

 # Karpenter Node Ownership

 _Provisioning is used throughout this doc to reference Karpenter scheduling and spinning up a node.
 This can apply to both the pending pod scheduling loop and also the consolidation scheduling loop.
-Essentially, any scheduling loop where Karpenter launches pods._
+Essentially, any scheduling loop where Karpenter launches nodes._

 ## 🔑  Summary

 Karpenter’s current node creation logic causes consistency issues as well as race conditions that lead to leaked instances and reduced node launch performance.
-With these changes, Karpenter will no longer create nodes, and instead allow the Kubelet to register and deregister the Node with the apiserver.
+With these changes, Karpenter will no longer create nodes, and instead allow the Kubelet and cloud controller managers to register and deregister the Node with the apiserver.
 As a result, Karpenter needs a new way to model in flight capacity: instances that have been launched, but have not yet been registered as a Node.

 The recommendation is that this in-flight capacity should be modeled as an internal Machine CR that represents a Karpenter provisioner/consolidation scheduling decision.
 This has the following benefits: